bukodi/p04/README.md

 # p04

 This application was generated using JHipster, you can find documentation and help at [https://jhipster.github.io](https://jhipster.github.io).
+Test

 ## Development